 Independent contractors receive more compensation upfront because withholding taxes are not applied.
 However, independent contractors may be required to make quarterly estimated payments of withholding taxes or risk facing penalties when they file their taxes.

 Importance of the Right Employee Classification

 The Internal Revenue Service takes a dim view of employers who try to skirt labor laws by designating workers as independent contractors when they should rightfully be considered full or part-time employees.
 Employers are held responsible for transgressions with stiff penalties imposed for misclassification.
-A California judge recently announced an $11 million verdict against the San Diego Union Tribune for misclassifying paper carriers as 1099 employees.

 Payroll is one of the biggest expenses of most companies, so a hiring strategy involving both employees and independent contractors may lead to significant savings that would impact the bottom line.
 The key is to work with professional payroll companies that offer comprehensive programs to address the complex details of your payroll.
-In Brookfield and surrounding areas, Integrated Payroll Services will provide solutions to your payroll needs from daily time records, payroll preparation and disbursement of wages.
+In the Milwaukee metro and surrounding areas, Integrated Payroll Services will provide solutions to your payroll needs from daily time records, payroll preparation and disbursement of wages.
 This will give you the time to devote to your core business.